 Visiting Lake Bled was one of the highlights when we visited Slovenia.
 When you type “Slovenia” into a google image search or on Pinterest, the beauty of Lake Bled will be on your screen.
 With its blue lake complete with a castle up on the hill overlooking an island church, who wouldn’t want to explore further?

 There is also plenty to do in the Lake Bled area.
-We spent an entire week with our almost two year old son and I could see it being a great destination for kids of any age.
+We spent an entire week with our almost two-year-old son and I could see it being a great destination for kids of any age.
 Since our son was on the younger side, the little train around the lake was a great intro to the area.
 It typically runs from 9am-9pm and takes about 40 minutes.
-It will have shorter hours in the off season and only run on the weekends, so make sure to check.
+It will have shorter hours in the offseason and only run on the weekends, so make sure to check.
 At only 3 euros per person, it is a cheap way to have a bit of fun.

 Another favorite is taking a boat ride out to the island.
 You have a couple of options, you can take a Plenta boat for 12 euros per person, but you’ll only get about 30 minutes on the island before the boat is ready to return.
-They are open from dawn until 10pm (summer months, shorter hours off season), but we weren’t sure 30 minutes was enough time, so we went with option 2.
+They are open from dawn until 10 pm (summer months, shorter hours off-season), but we weren’t sure 30 minutes was enough time, so we went with option 2.
 If you look below the castle, you’ll see a lakeside swimming area.
 Head over to the dock to rent a rowboat by the hour.
 Yes, you’ll have to row yourself, but it’s an easy journey and you get to go at your own pace.
 It was really fun, even with a squirmy toddler!

-Once on the island you can pay to enter the church to ring the famous bell (make a wish) and then climb the bell tour to view the antique bell and see the views.
-If you don’t want to pay, you can explore the island, count the steps down to the docks (or up if you rented your own boat).
-The story goes that getting married at the church on this island requires the groom to carry his bride up each of the ninty-nine steps to the top.
+Once on the island, you can pay to enter the church to ring the famous bell (make a wish) and then climb the bell tour to view the antique bell and see the views.
+If you don’t want to pay, you can explore the island, count the steps down to the docks (or up if you rent your own boat).
+The story goes that getting married at the church on this island requires the groom to carry his bride up each of the ninety-nine steps to the top.
 Only after he does this is he able to marry the woman of his dream.
 Got to love a little romance!
 There is also a café on the island, but it is pretty expensive.

 2. Lake Bled Castle